KilledByAPixel/OS13k/README.md

 ### ZzFX
 - ZzFX is my super tiny sound synth which is also on GitHub, but don't let it's size fool you
-- Here is the sound desinger for ZzFX with a link to the public repo https://zzfx.3d2k.com/
+- Here is the sound designer for ZzFX with a link to the public repo https://zzfx.3d2k.com/
 - ZzFx sounds can played directly by calling zzfx, volume is controlled by the system
 - A seeded ZzFX sound player is available to save space with much smaller sound calls
 - Example OS13k.PlaySeed(1006)